 We opportunistically provide pharmacy services when and where demanded and as required to customers and patients in their homes and communities, often in coordination with our provider services.
 The Company filled over 34 million prescriptions in 2022 from over 180 pharmacies across all 50 states, with services delivered to approximately 6,000 customer locations, more than 44,000 individual or group homes, and over 350,000 patients, all through over 4,900 unique customer and payor contracts.
 Our leading pharmacy support across customer and patient settings is achieved through a focus on medication availability and reliability, cost containment, customer staff and patient support programs, clinical and regulatory education and support, and leading customer service.
-Infusion and Specialty Pharmacy prescriptions have grown 30% over the past year, while Home & Community Pharmacy prescriptions have grown 10% over the past year.
+Infusion and Specialty Pharmacy prescriptions and Community Pharmacy prescriptions have grown at more than 20% and 10%, respectively, from September 2022 to September 2023.
 In addition, the pharmacy patient population grew from 2016 to 2022 with a CAGR of 29%.
 We have a unique opportunity to increasingly provide more pharmacy services in the future to provider patients and patients transitioning across settings of care.
 Almost every one of the Company's patients who receive provider services from us have a significant medication support need given their polypharmacy profile, which we have the opportunity to further address.